Anti-Romanian sentiment: Kingdom of Hungary and the Habsburg Monarchy

-The turning point in the history of the Romanian population in Transylvania was in 1366, when through the Decree of Turda King Louis I Anjou of Hungary redefined nobility in terms of membership in the Roman Catholic Church and, thus specifically excluding the Eastern Orthodox Romanians.
+The turning point in the history of the Romanian population in Transylvania was in 1366, when through the Decree of Turda King Louis I Anjou of Hungary redefined nobility in terms of membership in the Roman Catholic Church, thus specifically excluding the Eastern Orthodox Romanians.

-As a result, gradually, after 1366 Romanians lost their status as an Estate and were excluded from Transylvania's assemblies.
+Gradually, after 1366, Romanians lost their status as an Estate and were excluded from Transylvania's assemblies.
 This meant that the Romanian population of Transylvania was never directly represented in the Transylvanian Diet, which consisted of Hungarian nobles, German and Székely nobles (the Unio Trium Nationum).

-Moreover, in Medieval times, the Romanians were not allowed to reside within the walls of such Transylvanian cities as Sibiu (Nagyszeben/Hermannstadt), Brașov (Brassó/Kronstadt) or Cluj (Kolozsvár/Klausenburg).
-This led to extensive persecution against the under-represented Romanians.
-For example, in the 16th century, Transylvanian laws of justice separated the rights of Hungarians, Saxons, and Székelys from the rights of the Romanians, while Eastern Orthodox became a tolerated religion (opposed to the four privileged religions – Catholicism, Lutheranism, Calvinism, and Unitariasm).
+In the 16th century, Transylvanian laws of justice separated the rights of Hungarians, Saxons, and Székelys from the rights of the Romanians, while Eastern Orthodox became a tolerated religion (opposed to the four privileged religions – Catholicism, Lutheranism, Calvinism, and Unitariasm).

-During the Habsburg rule of Transylvania, in order to escape their inferior status, and in correlation with the Austrian interest to strengthen Catholicism, the Romanian Orthodox accepted a proposal for a "church union" (accepting Catholic dogma and retaining Orthodox ritual and calendar), but the other privileged nations objected and the status of the Romanians remained eventually unchanged.
+During the Habsburg rule of Transylvania, in order to escape their inferior status, and in correlation with the Austrian interest to strengthen Catholicism, the Romanian Orthodox accepted a proposal for a "church union" (accepting Catholic dogma and retaining Orthodox ritual and calendar), but the other privileged nations objected, and the status of the Romanians remained eventually unchanged.

 As a consequence, Romanian peasants would sometimes revolt and demand better treatment.
-These revolts – even if the initial causes did not have ethnic grounds or shared the fate of the whole peasantry – were firmly suppressed such as the 1784 Romanian peasant uprising, in which Joseph II, Holy Roman Emperor, after learning of the escalated situation, ordered the army to intervene.
+These revolts – even if the initial causes did not have ethnic grounds or shared the fate of the whole peasantry – were firmly suppressed, such as the 1784 Romanian peasant uprising, in which Joseph II, Holy Roman Emperor, after learning of the escalated situation, ordered the army to intervene.
 The three leaders were caught by treason in their hiding places and handed over to General Paul Kray.
-Horea and Cloșca were executed by breaking on the wheel, while Crișan hanged himself in prison before the execution.
-This method of execution consisted of the victim being laid on the ground whilst the executioner would break the prisoner's bones with a spiked wheel.
-Other peasants would be forced to watch the executions in order to frighten them from attempting future uprisings.
+Horea and Cloșca were executed by being broken on the wheel, while Crișan hanged himself in prison before the execution.

-In December 1918, after the First World War, the Union of Transylvania with Romania was declared at Alba Iulia by an assembly of the delegates of ethnic Romanians in Transylvania.
-Following the Hungarian–Romanian War of 1919 and the Treaty of Trianon of 1920, eventually Transylvania became part of Romania.
+In December 1918, in the aftermath of World War I, the Union of Transylvania with Romania was declared at Alba Iulia by an assembly of the delegates of ethnic Romanians in Transylvania.
+Following the Hungarian–Romanian War of 1919 and the Treaty of Trianon of 1920, Transylvania eventually became part of Romania.